DenisBogusevich/Online_Book_Store/Readme.md

 | POST        | /api/cart                             | USER  | Enables users to add book to the shopping cart              |
 | GET         | /api/cart/cart-items/{cartItemId}     | ADMIN | Enables admin to update the quantity of available books    |
 | DELETE      | /api/cart/cart-items/{cartItemId}     | USER  | Enables users to delete book from cart                     |

+### User/Manager functionality:
+#### User Actions:

+Join and sign in to the store.

+Browse and search for books.

+Explore bookshelf sections and view books within each section.

+Utilize the shopping basket to add, view, and remove books.

+Purchase books in the basket.

+View past receipts and details of each receipt.
+#### Manager Actions:

+Manage books by adding, modifying, or removing them from the store.

+Organize bookshelf sections, including the addition, modification, or removal of sections.

+Monitor and update the status of receipts, such as marking them as "Shipped" or "Delivered".

+## How to run the application:

+#### 1.Clone the repository from GitHub: GitHub repositry
+#### 2.Create a .env file with necessary environment variables (check .env.sample)
+#### 3.Run mvn clean package int terminal
+#### 4.Install Docker: Docker Install
+#### 5.Run docker-compose build , and docker-compose up to start the Docker containers
+#### 6.The application should be running locally at http://localhost:8082
+#### 7.Test the application using swagger http://localhost:8088/swagger-ui/index.html